od-b/dining-philosophers/README.md

 ```
 philosophers <num_philosophers> <n_meals>
 ```
+`<num_philosophers>`: number of philosopher threads to create
+`<n_meals>`: When any one philosopher reaches this meal count, they will all exit at the end of their current cycle.

 Help / Info / Example:
 ```
 philosophers [--h | --help]
 ```

-`<num_philosophers>` number of philosopher threads to create `<n_meals>` Is essentially for how long to run the simulation.
-When any one philosopher reaches this number, all will exit at the end of their current cycle.

 Definitions within `src/philosophers.h` controls delay timings (how long time it takes to eat, put down forks).